 - 1. Verify that the extended key usage extension is in the CVC as defined as defined is section D.3.1.1.2. - 2.
 Check the CVC subject organization name. - a) IF, the organizationName is identical to the cable modem's manufacturer name, THEN this is the manufacturer's CVC.
-In this case, the CM MUST verify that the manufacturer's CVC validity start time is greater-than the manufacturer's cvcAccessStart value currently held in the CM. - b) IF, the organizationName is identical to the cable modem's current code cosigning agent, THEN this is a current co-signer's CVC and the validity start time MUST be greater-than the co-signer's cvcAccessStart value currently held in the CM. - c) IF, the organizationName is not identical to cable modem's manufacturer or current code co-signing agent name, THEN the CM MUST immediately reject this CVC.2 - 3.
+In this case, the CM MUST verify that the manufacturer's CVC validity start time is greater-than the manufacturer's cvcAccessStart value currently held in the CM. - b) IF, the organizationName is identical to the cable modem's current code co-signing agent, THEN this is a current co-signer's CVC and the validity start time MUST be greater-than the co-signer's cvcAccessStart value currently held in the CM. - c) IF, the organizationName is not identical to cable modem's manufacturer or current code co-signing agent name, THEN the CM MUST immediately reject this CVC. - 3.
 Validate the certificate signature using the DOCSIS root key held by the CM.
-Verification of the signature will authenticate the certificate and confirm trust in the CVC's validity start time.
+Verification of the signature will authenticate the certificate and confirm trust in the CVC's validity start time. - 4.
+Update the current value of the subject's cvcAccessStart values with the validated CVC's validity start time value.
+If the validity start time value is greater than the CM's current value of codeAccessStart, update the CM's codeAccessStart value with the validity start value.
+All certificate parameters EXCEPT for the validity start time are no longer needed and SHOULD be discarded.